-The Duluth/Superior radio market is characterized by two striking characteristics — an uncommon number of public-interest stations and an uncommon number of Christian stations.
+The Duluth/Superior radio market is noted for two striking characteristics — an uncommon number of public-interest stations and an uncommon number of Christian stations.
 The commercial broadcast signals that fill out the rest of dial are mostly owned by two entities — Midwest Communications and Townsquare Media — although there are a few smaller station owners, like Northwoods Radio and Twin Ports Radio.

 WEBC 560 AM is the oldest radio station in the Duluth-Superior market, dating back to 1924.
 These days it feeds the 106.5 FM translator branded as “Sasquatch 106.5.”

 The audio clip above includes commercials broadcast between songs on Nov 18, 1967.
 In addition to station promos, the clip includes spots for Ski Hut, WEBC / Jeno’s Pizza Battle of the Bands, and the Big Bash with Dave Gordon and the Expressmen.

 Minnesota Public Radio is moving the Duluth relay of its Twin Cities album-oriented alternative music station, the Current, to full-power frequencies at 104.3 and 94.1 FM.

 The switch to 104.3 is already in effect; 94.1 will be in operation later this summer.